stevenTan01/wecantthinkofone/README.md

 ### recursive abstraction
 When I am asked to
-  traverse a maze on a path consisting of n junctions the recursive abstraction can solve the maze on a path consisting of n-1 junctions
+  traverse a maze on a path consisting of n stepping stones the recursive abstraction can solve the maze on a path consisting of n-1 stepping stones

 ### base case
+If you're on a treasure, return true
+If theres a treasure in a direction, go
+If theres a stone in a direction, go

 ### English or pseudocode description of algorithm
 If there is more than 1 spot that the explorer can move, record that spot as a checkpoint. <br>